 - Normal (or near normal) wide range C-reactive protein

-The first 2 points are essential for diagnosis of EOA.
+The first 2 points are essential for the diagnosis of EOA.

-The 3 points add to specificity of diagnosis.
+The last 3 points add to the specificity of diagnosis.

-Pain, swelling and warmth of the distal and proximal interphalangeal joints is most common presentation.
+Pain, swelling, and warmth of the distal and proximal interphalangeal joints are the most common presentation.
 The presentation is often bilateral.
 Pain is often of abrupt onset and is usually followed by intermittent inflammatory episodes and progressive joint destruction.

 Morning stiffness lasting as long as one hour may be present.
 One of the characteristic symptoms is throbbing paresthesia.